rtlnl/phoenix/README.md

 ![Docker](https://github.com/rtlnl/phoenix/workflows/Docker/badge.svg?branch=master) [![Go Report Card](https://goreportcard.com/badge/github.com/rtlnl/phoenix)](https://goreportcard.com/report/github.com/rtlnl/phoenix)

-# Phoenix project
+# Phoenix

+Phoenix is the **delivery recommendation systems** that is used at RTL Nederland.
+These APIs are able to deliver millions of recommendations per day.
+We use Phoenix for powering [Videoland](https://www.videoland.com/) and [RTL Nieuws](https://www.rtlnieuws.nl/).
+Our data science team works very hard to generate tailored recommendations to each user and we, as the platform team, make sure that these recommendations are actually delivered.

+## How to start

 The Project is divided in two main parts:

 - Public APIs
 - Internal APIs
 - Worker

-Go to the [wiki](https://github.com/rtlnl/phoenix/wiki) for more information about these services.

-## How to start

 Assuming that you have `go`, `docker` and `docker-compose` installed in your machine, run `docker-compose up -d` to spin up Redis and localstack (for local S3).